Qiskit/qiskit/README.md

 ## Create your first quantum program in Qiskit

 Now that Qiskit is installed, it's time to begin working with Qiskit.
+We will use the Python interface to demonstrate creating a quantum program.
 The essential parts of a quantum program are:
 1. Define and build a quantum circuit that represents the quantum state
 2. Define the classical output by measurements or a set of observable operators
 3. Depending on the output, use the Sampler primitive to sample outcomes or the Estimator primitive to estimate expectation values.